Welcome to the conservation and socio-ecology lab

 The lab organized a workshop on ethical fish manipulation and fish capture at the Reserve Papineau-Labelle (Sépaq) as an activity for GRIL’s members (17 students and profs).
 We learned a lot, had a lovely weather, ate way too much marshmallows and Nick cooked us some awesome meals!
 Thanks to all trainers and trainees.

 Two lab members (F. Sotelo and B. Nelaton) were finalists in the AquaHacking competition.
-They developped and interactive, collaborative platform that centralizes and shares data on lakes, while involving citizens and researchers in their monitoring and protection.
+They developped and interactive and collaborative platform that centralizes and shares data on lakes, while involving citizens and researchers in their monitoring and protection.

 During two weeks, Kat brought 8 undergraduated students from the Bachelor degree in Ecology and Environment of UQO in Barbados to discover coral reefs, mangroves, intertidal pools, beaches invaded with sargassum (picture) and much more!
 We learned a lot!